 OFF TO SCHOOL!

 The photo below was among my mother’s ‘treasures’ for many years.
 It was taken by the Tasmanian Advocate nearly 60 years ago.
 The children are from the Ulverstone Central State School’s kindergarten class of 1956.
 I am the chirpy looking kid standing up on the far right.
-It’s just as well I was confident at that age, as on my first day I simply caught the school bus with my siblings.
+It’s just as well I was confident at that age, as on my first day I simply caught the school bus with my older siblings.

 I wonder if any of my playmates will recognise themselves?
 And where are they all today?
 Reading from left; Jennifer Edwards, Rosanne Burke, Jean Temple, Pippa Hunt, Bruce Dolbel, Denise Willis, Gregory Johnson, Dale Dolbey, Craig Martin, Janet Wickham, Brian Burke.